-To ensure that the plan does not have adverse consequences for the wider environment (beyond its focus on waters), an Environmental Report was prepared as part of the Strategic Environmental Assessment (SEA) of the river basin management plan and programme of measures for the Neagh Bann IRBD in accordance with national and EU legislation.
-Similarly an Appropriate Assessment (AA) for Natura 2000 Sites was carried out to ascertain any impacts to Protected Areas and a Natura Impact Statement (NIS) was prepared.
-Statutory consultation about these assessments was undertaken with the relevant bodies in both Ireland and Northern Ireland (Northern Ireland Environment Agency, Environmental Protection Agency, Department of Environment, Heritage and Local Government and Department of Communications, Energy and Natural Resources).
+To ensure that the plan does not have adverse consequences for the wider environment (beyond its focus on waters), an Environmental Report was prepared as part of the Strategic Environmental Assessment (SEA) of the river basin management plan and programme of measures for the Shannon IRBD in accordance with national and EU legislation.
+Similarly an Appropriate Assessment (AA) for Natura 2000 Sites was prepared to ascertain any impacts to Protected Areas.
+Statutory consultation about these assessments was undertaken with the relevant bodies in both Ireland and Northern Ireland (Northern Ireland Environment Agency, Environmental Protection Agency, Department of the Environment, Heritage and Local Government and Department of Communications, Energy and Natural Resources).
 Views on the Environmental Report, the Habitats Directive Assessment Report and the draft plan were also sought during a consultation period from December 2008 to June 2009.
 The comments made in the submissions received on the three documents were used to refine and amend the contents of the final plan; their influence is discussed in detail in the SEA Statement.
 All SEA and AA reports, including the SEA Statement are available with the environmental assessment background documents at www.wfdireland.ie.